michaeledwards0/secure-ai-deployment-azure-/docs/02-network-architecture.md

    - Public IP: Create new → `pip-bastion`
 3. **Review + create** → **Create** (takes several minutes to deploy)

+> **Cost note:** unlike Azure Firewall, Bastion Basic tier is modest enough to leave running for the duration of active work on this project, but it still bills hourly — delete or note it in your cost tracking if you take an extended break between phases.

 📸 **Screenshot to capture:** Bastion resource overview showing Running status.
-Save as `screenshots/phase-02/05-bastion-deployed.png`.
+Save as `screenshots/phase-02/06-bastion-deployed.png`.

-### Section 6: Establish Private DNS Zone Groundwork
+### Section 7: Establish Private DNS Zone Groundwork

 Private endpoints (used starting Phase 3) require a Private DNS Zone to resolve correctly.
 Creating it now means Phase 3 can move straight to deployment.